From Word Sequences to Behavioral Sequences: Adapting Modeling and Evaluation Paradigms for Longitudinal NLP: Discussion

-\paragraph{Implications for modeling and dataset construction.} Treating documents as behavioral sequences surfaces modeling choices that independence evaluation can hide, including conditioning on temporal context to model states and trajectories rather than isolated utterances \citep{matero-etal-2021-melt-message, soni-etal-2022-human}.
-Although human-centered shared tasks increasingly highlight longitudinal structure and temporally sensitive evaluation, these practices have not yet become default in mainstream NLP benchmarks \citep{tsakalidis-etal-2022-identifying, matero-schwartz-2020-autoregressive}.
-We therefore recommend a reporting norm for datasets with finite human sources or repeated measures: describe source structure, justify the generalization target, and align splits and metrics to that target \citep{bender-friedman-2018-data}.
-Taken together, these steps move longitudinal NLP toward a methodology where conclusions are about \emph{people and time}; not only about fitting collections of documents.
+\paragraph{Implications for modeling and dataset construction.} Treating documents as behavioral sequences surfaces modeling choices that independence evaluation can hide, including conditioning on temporal context to model states and trajectories rather than isolated utterances~\citep{matero-etal-2021-melt-message, soni-etal-2022-human}.
+Although human-centered tasks increasingly highlight longitudinal structure and temporally sensitive evaluation, these practices have not yet become default in mainstream NLP benchmarks~\citep{tsakalidis-etal-2022-identifying, matero-schwartz-2020-autoregressive}.
+We therefore recommend a reporting norm for datasets with finite human sources or repeated measures: describe source structure, justify the generalization target, and align splits and metrics to that target~\citep{bender-friedman-2018-data}.
+Critically, this requires that datasets preserve and disseminate the person-indexing and time-ordering inherent to how data was collected: once these are stripped or obfuscated, downstream researchers cannot recover the structure needed for target-aligned evaluation, even if they want to.

+\paragraph{Missingness as behavioral signal.} A further implication concerns missingness.
+In longitudinal behavioral data, non-response is rarely random and it can itself be a signal correlated with the target state.
+Work in clinical prediction has shown that explicitly modeling missingness via binary indicators improves performance~\citep{lipton2016directly}, and that imputation-aware architectures further reduce bias under irregular sampling~\citep{che2018recurrent}.
+Longitudinal NLP datasets should therefore not discard missingness patterns but report and, where possible, model them.

+Taken together, these steps move longitudinal NLP toward a methodology where conclusions are about \emph{people and time} --- not only about fitting collections of documents.